 =IF(AND(B5="TV",C5>=500),TRUE)

-The COUNTIF is a function to count the number of cells with criteria.
+The COUNTIF function counts the number of cells with criteria.
 You can use the function to count the number of TRUE in a cell range.

 =COUNTIF(D5:D14,TRUE)